People are always asking me if it is safe to visit Italy? People ask things about the crime rate, murder rate, Covid-19 etc.

 Well, firstly Italians work together, care for their communities and respect the elderly.
 In many ways the community comes before the individual.

 That means that if they think something might help others to stay safe, particularly the elderly, they will do it.
-Regardless of what the politicians have to say.

 To Italians it is just common sense.

 Yes, Italy's travel restrictions are unfair and don't make any sense and government policy can be all over the place; however, Italians themselves have made a real effort... simply by thinking of others in their communities and putting their communities before themselves.